Panduan lapangan hewan

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet

-- Protected habitat blocks within rainforest streams, riverbanks, overhanging branches, and wet vegetation fit Waterline Sprint because water becomes an escape surface.
+- Protected habitat blocks within native range keys: north_america.
+Rainforest streams, riverbanks, overhanging branches, and wet vegetation fit Waterline Sprint because water becomes an escape surface.

 - First light and late afternoon are often best, when animals come out to feed along the edge of water.